 Well you can send the change output to the same address.
 While sending to same address simplifies accounting it reduces users privacy.
 As we said earlier in this article change addresses play a key role in improving privacy.

 By design every Bitcoin transactions are stored permanently on the blockchain.
-This system is complete transparent and is viewable by everyone.
+This system is completely transparent and is viewable by everyone.
 Anybody can trace or check any transaction anytime and easily understand from where the amount was sent and to whom.
 By linking personal identities one can easily begin to draw conclusions about the persons financial history.
 This is something alarming and most do not prefer.

 So to preserve anonymity and to make the job of tracing transaction more difficult change outputs are usually send to a newly created change address.